shawlu95/Beyond-LeetCode-SQL/Interview/03_Monthly_Active_User/README.md

 * Functional dependency

 ### Sample data
 Load the database file [db.sql](db.sql) to localhost MySQL.
-A Spotify database will be created with two tables.
+A MAU database will be created with two tables.
 ```
 mysql < db.sql -uroot -p
 ```